PRATHYUSHCC/movieapp/README.md

 cd movieapp

 ## To setup frontend(React+Vite)
-cd client
+-cd client
-npm install
+-npm install
-to run vite
+-to run vite
-npm run dev
+-npm run dev

 http://localhost:5173 will host the front end

 ## To setup backend

-cd backend
+-cd backend
-npm install
+-npm install

 provide your backend details and apikey as provided in the .env example -run node server.js